anthonyjoanes/usefulshiz/README.md

-# usefulshiz
+# Useful Shiz

-Useful things, code snippets, VSCode settings, scripts ect
+A collection of useful things to help productivity as a software developer